thelbouffi/wakanda-api-reference/README.md

 ## Global Scope

+The `application` object available on the global scope represents both the currently running application and the JavaScript context global scope.
-The server's global scope is accessible through the `application` object.
-This means that all properties and methods of the `application` object are directly accessible from the global scope.
+This means that all properties and methods of the `application` object are directly accessible from the global scope and vice versa.

-In practice, this means the following code snippets are equivalent :
+In practice, this implies that the following code snippets are equivalent :

 ```javascript
 var uuid = generateUUID();